 It’s also usually symmetrical, with matching patches of discolored, darkened skin appearing on both sides of the face.

 Because melasma can be hormonal, it tends to be more challenging to treat and prevent than hyperpigmentation.

 The most common treatment for melasma is hydroquinone.
 Just like with hyperpigmentation, topical hydroquinone can lighten areas of skin affected by melasma, helping them to blend in with the rest of your skin and reducing the contrast between one skin tone and the other.

 Hydroquinone is often used in combination with topical retinoids like tretinoin.
 We’ve covered this in more detail in our guide to tretinoin (Retin-A®) and melasma.
 Some dermatologists also use corticosteroids to manage and treat melasma.

 Cosmetic procedures like chemical peeling and microdermabrasion are also often used to treat melasma.
 Like with hyperpigmentation, these treatments are usually used for persistent cases that don’t respond well to topical treatments.

 From a hormonal perspective, melasma is often caused by medications such as combined oral contraceptive pills.
 In this case, stopping your birth control or switching to a different method of contraception is often enough to gradually reduce your melasma symptoms.

 Melasma affects approximately five million Americans, making it one of the most common skin conditions.
-It’s tends to affect women more often than men, with around nine women suffering from melasma for every one man.
+It tends to affect women more often than men.

 Luckily, melasma doesn’t need to be something that affects you forever.
 From topical treatments to cosmetic procedures, a variety of options are available to help you treat, manage and control melasma and maintain clear, consistent and discoloration-free skin.